knrt10/kubernetes-basicLearning/readme.md

 #### Creating a service object

-To create the service, you’ll tell Kubernetes to expose the ReplicationController you created earlier:
+To create the service, you’ll tell Kubernetes to expose the Deployment you created earlier:

-`kubectl expose rc kubia --type=LoadBalancer --name kubia-http`
+`kubectl expose deploy kubia --type=LoadBalancer --name kubia-http`
-> service "kubia-http" exposed
+> service/kubia-http exposed

-**Important:** We’re using the abbreviation `rc` instead of `replicationcontroller`.
+**Important:** We’re using the abbreviation `deploy` instead of `deployments`.
 Most resource types have an abbreviation like this so you don’t have to type the full name (for example, `po` for `pods`, `svc` for `services`, and so on).

 #### Listing Services